 – an employee assists on transactions where the identity of the ultimate beneficiary or counterparty is undisclosed,

 – an employee lives a lavish lifestyle that could not be supported by his or her salary.

-All obliged entities should communicate to all stakeholders the internal procedures and support them through relevant trainings to identify a suspicious activity.
+All obliged entities should communicate to all stakeholders the internal procedures and support them through relevant training to identify suspicious activity.
 The below reporting process shall be followed;

-2. The Compliance officer examines and evaluates the reported activity, following by documenting the results into the Internal Evaluation Report, including the reasons of deciding not notifying the Unit,
+2. The Compliance officer examines and evaluates the reported activity, following by documenting the results into the Internal Evaluation Report, including the reasons for deciding not to notify the Unit,

 3. The Compliance officer submits the Compliance Officer’s Report to the Unit for Combating Money Laundering via the GoAML system*,

-5. The Compliance officer periodically notify the senior management*** and/or the BoD of suspicious transaction fillings.
+5. The Compliance officer periodically notifies the senior management*** and/or the BoD of suspicious transaction fillings.